packnback/site/packnback.github.io/content/blog/programming_languages.md

-An honorable mention here is languages clojure that runs along side java as a library, which may be one of the most productive and highest level languages I know (more than python!)... however it does have greatly reduced performance and sit  at a far lower bus factor.
+An honorable mention here is languages clojure that runs along side java as a library, which may be one of the most productive and highest level languages I know (more than python!)... however it does have greatly reduced performance and sits at a far lower bus factor.

 ### [Python](https://www.python.org/)/[Ruby](https://www.ruby-lang.org/)